An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 V. Cultural Codes: Luxury Gifts from Berlin to Beijing

-Germany and the German-speaking countries: Quality over ostentation
+Germany and German-speaking countries: Quality over showiness

-- Rely on craftsmanship and demonstrable quality.
+- Focus on craftsmanship excellence and verifiable quality

-- Do you prefer timeless designs over fleeting trends?
+- Prefer timeless designs over fleeting trends

-- Pay attention to sustainability and ethical sourcing.
+- Pay attention to sustainability and ethical sourcing

 Don'ts:

-- Avoid obvious logos and blatant trademarks.
+- Avoid obvious logos and flashy brand names

-In German business contexts, gifts exceeding €35 are subject to taxation and must be reported.
-This leads to an interesting dynamic: the perfect gift often lies just below this threshold , but is priceless due to personalization or rare craftsmanship.
+In German business contexts, gifts over EUR 35 are tax-relevant and must be declared.
+This leads to an interesting dynamic: The perfect gift is often just below this limit, but priceless due to personalization or rare craftsmanship.

-The concept of "Face" (face/mianzi):
+The concept of "Face" (Mianzi):

-- The value of the gift reflects the status of both parties.
+- The value of the gift reflects the status of both parties

-Number symbolism:
+Numerical symbolism:

-- 6 signifies smoothness and success
+- 6 means smoothness and success

 - 4 is taboo (pronunciation similar to "death")